Getting your images -- or videos! -- into Roboflow.

 - If you are tackling a problem -- like pothole detection -- and don't have enough data on your own, you might consider merging your pothole dataset with our pothole dataset.
 Using public datasets is one way to improve your computer vision model.

-If you don't need to modify the dataset in any way and you don't want to use Roboflow's one-click AutoML solution, but you'd just like to export the dataset, then click the version you want on the left-hand side underneath "Downloads" and export that version in the format of your choosing.
+If you don't need to modify the dataset in any way and you don't want to use Roboflow's one-click AutoML solution, but you'd just like to export the dataset or train a custom model, then click the version you want on the left-hand side underneath "Downloads" and export that version in the format of your choosing.

 Want to make your dataset public?
 Reach out to us!
 We'll give you access to some of our beta features or paid features.